 There's a good chance you don't want or need that entire time documented, and there are a few things to consider.
 First, most women are not crazy about being photographed before they get their hair and makeup done.
 Second, the bride usually gets her hair and makeup done last.

-For a typical wedding, a good general rule to capture all of that is to have your photographer show up about 60 to 90 minutes before you want to be finished getting ready and move on to the next part of the day.
+For a typical wedding, a good general rule is to have your photographer show up about 60 to 90 minutes before you want to be finished getting ready and move on to the next part of the day.
 Although, PLEASE assume buffer time for hair and makeup because it rarely finishes on time!
+Also, we spend the majority of getting ready time documenting honest moments of people as opposed to staged details.
+If we’re off photographing flat lays of invitations or the dress and shoes then we’re likely missing moments of you interacting with your closest friends and family.
+If detail shots are important to you then we can definitely photograph these, but you might want to add some extra time in to make sure that there’s still a lot of time to just focus on documenting people!

 We also find that most guys wait until the end to get ready and it doesn't take them that long so we recommend you base your start time around the bride :)